Michel René Plourde

 Audio and Sound Instructor

-Michel has performed in and arranged for a diverse array of ensembles including: Voodoo Child (blues/rock), Moment's Notice (jazz trio), Ernie Grimes Band (R&B), the Steven Dirk's Ensemble (modern classical), Patrizia (metal/classical hybrid), Santa With Muscles (punk/metal), the Philomene Hoffman Band (folk) and several years as Kenny MacLean's conductor/arranger/bass player/background singer (pop/rock).
-His main instruments are bass, piano and flute but he also doubles on clarinet, melodica, harmonica, violin, viola, cello, guitar and percussion.
-Examples of his compositions and performances can be found on his YouTube channel.
+Michel has performed in and arranged for a diverse array of ensembles including: Voodoo Child (blues/rock), Moment's Notice (jazz trio), Ernie Grimes Band (R&B), Patrizia (metal/classical hybrid), Santa With Muscles (punk/alt.), the Philomene Hoffman Band (folk) and several years as Kenny MacLean's conductor/arranger/bass player/background singer (pop/rock).
+Examples of his compositions, performances and explanations of music can be found on his YouTube channel.

-He is currently the head sound person for the Music Committee at Hart House (U of T) and teaches Music Theory, Advanced Theory, Music History and Orchestration at the Trebas Institute (Toronto) and is researching new notational systems in microtonality.
+He is currently teaches Music Theory, Music History and Orchestration at the Trebas Institute (Toronto) and is researching new notational systems in microtonality.